Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Outline of our constructions

-The very existence of the action~\eqref{eq:YM_prepared_action_intro} for Yang--Mills theory implies the usual scattering amplitude-theoretic CK duality and double copy conjectures to all loop orders: \begin{enumerate}[(i)]\itemsep-2pt \item construct all Feynman diagrams using~\eqref{eq:YM_prepared_action_intro} for a desired $n$-point, $L$-loop scattering amplitude, which are all cubic; \item evaluate the loop integrand corresponding to each Feynman diagram; \item group the diagrams according to their cubic graph topology. \end{enumerate} This yields kinematic numerators compliant with CK duality for (on-shell) tree and loop diagrams as well as (off-shell) tree and loop correlators and hence suitable for double copy.
+The very existence of the action~\eqref{eq:YM_prepared_action_intro} for Yang--Mills theory implies the usual scattering amplitude-theoretic CK duality and double copy conjectures to all loop orders (up to counterterms, as discussed below): \begin{enumerate}[label=(\roman*)]\itemsep-2pt \item construct all Feynman diagrams using~\eqref{eq:YM_prepared_action_intro} for a desired $n$-point, $L$-loop scattering amplitude, which are all cubic; \item compute the loop integrand corresponding to each Feynman diagram; \item group the diagrams according to their cubic graph topology. \end{enumerate} This yields kinematic numerators compliant with CK duality for (on-shell) tree and loop diagrams as well as (off-shell) tree and loop correlators and hence suitable for double copy.
+Our numerators will be formulated up to shifts in loop momenta, and the `labeling problem', cf.~e.g.~\cite{Casali:2020knc}, will turn out to be irrelevant for our considerations.